Minges Bottling Group named Pitt County Industry of the Year

 Price has worked at the company for 14 years and says the award is well deserved.

-“We all worked together a long time again a great company we provide a lot for the community there names everywhere so its well deserved even for Jeff as long as hes been here, great boss,” said Price.
+“We all worked together a long time again a great company we provide a lot for the community their names everywhere so it’s well deserved even for Jeff as long as he’s been here, great boss,” said Price.

-President and CEO Jeff Minges credits his employees for their hard work.
+President and CEO Jeff Minges credit his employees for their hard work.

 “First I want to mention the employees of the company without them we wouldn’t be where we are today, we wouldn’t be as successful as we have been,” said Minges.